-The results showed that both sandblasting, and acid etching reached similar adhesion values.
-Regarding the interaction, surface treatment and aging, no significant statistical difference was found (p=0.010), but the aging factor did show differences between the groups (p=0.000).
-Therefore, the null hypothesis was partially accepted.

-This indicates that it is possible to adhere to this material by means of these two techniques, with similar values (15).
-However, when analyzing the adhesive interface under the microscope, it was possible to observe that, in the groups subjected to sandblasting, mostly cohesive and mixed type failures were predominant.
-Our investigation found that this type of failure occurred with the sandblasting technique. of failures in 80-90%, the same ones that were found by Lise (3).
+The results showed that both sandblasting and acid etching achieved similar adhesion values.
+Regarding the interaction between surface treatment and aging, the differences were not statistically significant (p = 0.010).
+However, the aging factor did show differences between the groups (p = 0.000).
+This suggests that it is possible to achieve adhesion to the material by means of these two techniques to obtain similar values (15).
+Even so, when analyzing the adhesive interface with the microscope, it was observed that, in most of the groups subjected to sandblasting, they suffered predominantly cohesive and mixed type failures.
+In this study, this type of failure occurred in 80% to 90% with the sandblasting technique.
+They are similar to those reported by Lise, et al. (3).

-Sandblasting with AL2O3 blasting is a widely used technique to improve adhesion between different substrates (5, 25-27).
-Through this technique it is possible to obtain a rough surface that increases the surface area for adhesion between resin cement and ceramic (28).
-In addition, sandblasting removes layers of contamination and forms large irregular grooves in the ceramic surface, allowing resin to infiltrate the surface of the material (12, 17).
-This improves the adhesion forces between a resinous cement and a restorative material (17).

-The findings of the present investigation only confirm what was reported by Niizuma, et al. (2) and Cinar, et al. (20), who state that sandblasting can cause damage to the polymer surface by generating microcracks that cause cracks that can continue to grow with the stress of temperature changes and end up fracturing the material.
+Sandblasting with aluminum oxide (Al2O3) is a widely used technique to improve adhesion between different substrates (5,25-27).
+By means of this technique it is possible to obtain a rough surface that increases the surface area for adhesion between the resin cement and the ceramic (28).
+In addition, sandblasting removes contamination layers and forms large irregular grooves on the ceramic surface, allowing the resin to seep into the surface of the material (12,17).
+This improves the adhesion forces between a resin cement and a restorative material (17).
+The findings of this research confirm those reported by Niizuma, et al. (2) and Cinar, et al. (20).
+These authors found that sandblasting can cause damage to the polymer surface by generating microcracks that cause fissures that can continue to grow with the stress of temperature changes and end up fracturing the material.

-This internal damage occurs due to the force and the short distance at which the sand particles are thrown onto the ceramic.
-It is quite possible that the direction and size of the sand particle may be decisive when creating microcracks (20, 29).

-It is known that sand particles can come in sizes of 20, 30, 50, 100, 110 and up to 200 $\mu$ m.
+This internal damage is caused by the force and short distance at which the sand particles are thrown at the ceramic.
+It is possible that the direction and size of the sand particle is a determining factor when creating microcracks (20,29).
+It is known that the size of the sand particles can be 20, 30, 50, 100, 110, and even 200 $\mu$ m.
 (25).
-It is obvious to assume that the smaller the size, the impact and damage of the ceramic will be less.
-While the larger the size, the impact force will be more intense.
-In our work we use 50 $\mu$ m sand and found catastrophic damage to the body of the material.
-We believe that with larger particles the internal damage will be worse (29).

-All of this is important because most clinicians delegate this procedure to the dental technician, without knowing the particle size with which the sandblasting was performed.
+It is obvious to assume that the smaller the size, the less impact and damage to the ceramic will be.
+Whereas the larger the size, the more intense the impact force will be.
+In our study we used 50 $\mu$ m sand and found large damages in the body of the material.
+We believe that with larger particles the internal damage will be greater (29).
+All of this is important because most clinicians delegate this procedure to the dental technician, without considering the particle size with which the sandblasting was performed.
 This information can be crucial when cementing an indirect restoration, as it can be part of its success or failure.

-The finding of a high percentage of cohesive and mixed fractures of the material when it was sandblasted can be a problem to consider.
-It does not seem to be a good idea to sandblast a nanoceramic composite to try to repair it in case it has fractured, since it could break again (29).
+The finding of a high percentage of cohesive and mixed fractures of the material when it was sandblasted may be a problem to consider.
+It does not seem to be a good idea to sandblast a nanoceramic composite to try to repair it in case it has fractured, as it could break again (29).

-Another issue that must be considered is that sandblasting with aluminum oxide particles directly into the mouth of patients should be avoided at all costs, as the person could inhale the Al2O3 particles and serious lung problems could be triggered (30).
-Therefore, faced with so many disadvantageous findings, we would rule out this method to suggest it as a technique to want to repair one of these composites directly in the mouth (23).
+Another issue to consider is that sandblasting with Al2O3 particles directly into the patient's mouth should be avoided at all costs.
+The patient could inhale the aluminum particles, triggering serious lung problems (30).
+Therefore, in the face of so many disadvantageous findings, we would rule out this method and suggest it as a technique for repairing a composite of these directly in the mouth (23).